argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 -----------------------------  ------------  ------------  ------------  ------------  ------------  ------------  ---------------------------------------------------------------------------
 Self CPU time total: 2.855s
 ```
-The profile shows that the execution time of section `LABEL2: masking` takes 99.95% of total CPU time while in section `LABEL1: linear pass` code spends only 0.04% of the time.
+The profile shows that the execution time of section `LABEL2: masking` takes 99.95% of total CPU time while in section `LABEL1: linear pass` code spends only 0.04%.
 Operations of copying tensors to the device at `example2/v0.py(28): forward` and copying back at `example2/v0.py(29): forward` take about 20% of execution time.
 We can optimize it if instead of `np.argwhere` do indexing on GPU with `torch.nonzero` - [example2/v1.py](example2/v1.py):
 ```python
     def forward(self, input, mask):
         with profiler.record_function("LABEL1: linear pass"):